paybondpaybond

 Tenant model

-Every state-changing path must derive tenant or operator context from authenticated credentials (session, API-key namespace, signed operator proof, or mTLS identity where applicable) before any persistence or outbound payment call.
+State-changing and sensitive read paths derive tenant or operator context from authenticated credentials before any persistence or outbound payment call.

 Enforcement by surface